MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-SDK.md

   > [!NOTE]
   > For more information on sample to access SQL database in Azure Function, see [share-now sample](https://github.com/OfficeDev/TeamsFx-Samples/tree/dev/share-now).
 The
-  > `getTediousConnectionConfig` function has been deprecated and will be removed from the SDK, we recommend you to compose your own tedious configuration for better flexibility.
+  > `getTediousConnectionConfig` function has been deprecated, we recommend you to compose your own tedious configuration for better flexibility.

 </details>